 The walk was roughly 20mins and we saw some wonderful views along the way.
 I enjoyed seeing a field full of deer prancing and playing, you could even hear them from a distance.

-#3 Visit Killarney House and Gardens
+6. Explore Killarney House and Gardens

 The other parts of the property had burnt down and so the family relocated to the renovated stable block.
 This is the building you see today is where the McShane family lived up until 1988 and so it became apart of the National Park.

 The house has recently opened up the 3 lower floor rooms that have been restored to show to the public the wonderful place in which the McShane family spent their days.

 If you aren’t too bothered about looking around the house, take a stroll around the gardens and see the beautiful flowers.
 The gardens are often worked on to keep the gardens well looked after and the flowers in season.

 8. Try The Local Cuisine

 Though we are quite familiar with Irish dishes here in the UK it is something of a novelty to people around the world.
 We tried out a few different restaurants end enjoyed every one of them for different reasons, one of my favourites was Obriens, they made the best sandwiches with a lot of filling.

 If food isn’t your thing you can always check out the local bars and live music to hear some amazing traditional Irish music.
 Get that on your list of things to do in Killarney and you won’t be disappointed.

-#5 Irish Whiskey Tour
+9. Take Irish Whiskey Tour